Router<T> class

 An application can have zero, one, or many Router widgets, depending on its needs.

 An application might have no Router widgets if it has only one "screen", or if the facilities provided by Navigator are sufficient.
+This is common for desktop applications, where subsidiary "screens" are represented using different windows rather than changing the active interface.

 A particularly elaborate application might have multiple Router widgets, in a tree configuration, with the first handling the entire route parsing and making the result available for routers in the subtree.
 The routers in the subtree do not participate in route information parsing but merely take the result from the first router to build their sub routes.